nuagenetworks/nuage-metroae/Documentation/UPGRADE.md

 ## VSD, VSC, & VSTAT (elasticsearch ) SA/Standalone upgrade at a glance

 A sample workflow for 5.0.2 to 5.1.1 upgrade.
-For detailed workflow refer [Sample Metro workflow for standalone upgrade]
+For detailed workflow refer [Sample Metro workflow for standalone upgrade](#sample-metro-workflow-for-standalone-upgrade)

-After all [Pre-Requisites] are met, run the following set of playbooks in the order specified to upgrade vsd,vsc,vstat deployed in SA/Standalone mode.
+After all [Prerequisites](#prerequisites) are met, run the following set of playbooks in the order specified to upgrade vsd,vsc,vstat deployed in SA/Standalone mode.
 1. ./metro-ansible vsp_preupgrade_health.yml -vvvv
 2. ./metro-ansible vsd_sa_upgrade_database_backup.yml -vvvv
 3. ./metro-ansible vsd_sa_upgrade_shutdown.yml -vvvv